|

 Climate Ark: Temperature and CO2 concentration in the atmosphere since 400,000 years

-Over the last 400,000 years the Earth's climate has been unstable, with very significant temperature changes, going from a warm climate to an ice age in as rapidly as a few ... presented on this graph indicates a strong correlation between carbon dioxide content in the atmosphere and temperature.
-A possible scenario: anthropogenic emissions of GHGs could bring the climate to a state where it ...
+Climate Ark: Temperature and CO2 concentration in the atmosphere since 400,000 years 2.
+Over the last 400,000 years the Earth's climate has been unstable, with very significant temperature changes, going from a warm climate to an ice age in as rapidly as a few decades.
+These rapid changes suggest that climate may be quite ...

 climateark.org